 Inside, we used them on our carpet when doing experiments and activities.
 I sometimes used them as table cloths for special events.

 Children love the colors and their imagination could run wild for what the fabric could become during drama and dance lessons.
+Check out this collection of Outdoor Learning Activities that include a few ways I used the fabrics in my classroom, or this tent building activity for kids.

 School Supplies #3 Mini Erasers